Daily life can leave you feeling stressed out and whilst it’s cold comfort, it’s a common complaint.

 There are a number of Cognitive Symptoms that including seeing only the negative, inability to concentrate, difficulty in decision making and poor judgment to name a few.

-If you are disorganized and lacking in direction, these are other sure fire signs that you may have derailed and need get back on track.
+If you are disorganized and lacking in direction, these are sure fire signs you may have derailed and need get back on track.

 According to Tico and Tina, the creators of the above infographic, some of the emotional symptoms that you may experience can range from depression, moodiness, apathy, short temper, agitation, inability to relax, low self-esteem and you might find that you are susceptible to frequent crying spells.